Supporting Student Success

 Economics Tutoring Center

-The Economics Department offers free tutoring services in Basic Microeconomics, Basic Macroeconomics, Statistics I, and Statistical Decision Making.
+The Economics Department offers free tutoring services in ECON 1100 Basic Macroeconomics, ECON 1200 Basic Microeconomics, ECON 2140 Statistics I, and ECON 2142 Statistical Decision Making.
 The Tutoring Center is located at the Math and Economics Help Room on the third floor in Room LL302F.
 The office telephone number is 212-636-7410.
 During the regular semester, the Center is staffed four days a week, and the times are posted.
 Feel free to stop by.
 If a tutor is available, we will be happy to assist you.
 If a tutor is not free, you can sign up for a time slot that will work for you.
 If you are unable to keep an appointment, please call to notify us as soon as possible.
 Visit the website for more information.

 Information Technology Services